sumedhgodbole/email-tracker/README.md

 In case the file isn't called `credentials.json` you can either rename it to that, or choose a name of your liking and supply the labeler with that name as shown in the [Usage](#Usage) section.

+We also need to create a label in Gmail [Tutorial](https://support.google.com/mail/answer/118708?co=GENIE.Platform%3DDesktop&hl=en).
+The same one we want to bundle all the application receipts under.

+If you already have a label you want to use, supply its name as an argument to the `labeler.py` file as shown below in the [Usage](#Usage) section.

+Now that we have the credentials for the Gmail API, the a label ready and waiting in Gmail, the environment set up with all the necessary libraries in it as well as the code we need run (that's kinda obvious :P . . .  clone the repository if you haven't already!), we can finally begin labelling our emails.

 ### Installation

 Now we need a Python wrapper for Gmail API, to be able to access our emails using Python Code.
 From the wide range wrappers available, I decided to go with a friendly little implementation called the `Simple Gmail API` and I've got to say it lives up to its name.